brunoti/LaravelDatabaseAuthentication/README.md

-Database and Authentication Tests for Laravel
+Database and Authentication Tests with Laravel
 ==================================

 This a simple test made in Laravel Framework 4.2.8.